-No, there is no recency requirements, courses do not expire, and there is no negative impact for admission consideration if they were taken a while ago.
-We will accept course taken over 10 years ago, however the RN program strongly recommends courses be taken within the last five years.
+There is no recency requirement.
+Courses do not expire.
+We will accept courses taken over 10 years ago.
+The RN program strongly recommends courses be taken within the last five years.

-Yes, if a student repeats a prerequisite course, such as Anatomy, the highest grade will be used.
+If a student repeats a prerequisite course the highest grade will be used.
 There are no limitations on how many times a student can repeat these courses.

 Please consult with a Nursing Counselor for more information.